sean-lin-tw/bplus-tree-index/README.md

 # bplus-tree-index
-A simple in-memory B+Tree project with Page Directory, Variable Length Page Formats and Unclustered B+Tree Index.
+A simple in-memory B+Tree implementation with 1)Page Directory, 2)Variable Length Page Formats and 3)Unclustered B+Tree Index.

 ## Run with the test data
 Run the code with the test data provided by TA (in `data/ProjectB_data`)